An analog industry in a digital world

 Our S.E.A.
 Advantage platform includes the hosting of full websites, microsites, landing pages, and enrollment pages as part of the core offering.
 Our team of professional marketers, copywriters, and graphic designers support the build and provide as much support as needed to make the sales, enrollment, and administration site as effective and impactful as possible.
 Also, all of our sites are built to support mobile responsiveness, Search Engine Optimization (SEO), and tracking tools.

-Most enrollment projects are focused on the bottom of the funnel and finalizing the purchase, as such sales support collateral is critical.
+Most enrollment projects are focused on the bottom of the funnel and finalizing the purchase – and, as such, sales support collateral is critical.
 These can take the form of videos, flyers, posters, handouts, pamphlets, emails, or really any piece of content that might address objections or concerns.

-Some of our partners just need enough to get started, so we will create a small collection of marketing pieces for them based on their channel approach.
-This might include Facebook ad templates, Google image ads, a customized landing page, or search Pay Per Click (PPC) copy to help launch their product.
+Some of our partners just need enough to get started, so we create a small collection of marketing pieces for them based on their channel approach.
+This might include Facebook ad templates, Google image ads, a customized landing page, or search Pay-Per-Click (PPC) copy to help launch their product.
 We can provide more specific pieces based on how needs and campaigns develop, but sometimes just having a library of ready creative can get things moving.

 Many of our partners want to run ads but don’t have the bandwidth to hire an agency or attack channels they may not be familiar with.
-We help our partners set up Search Engine Marketing (SEM) campaigns, social media campaigns, email campaigns, and can even help with Radio or TV if requested.
+We help our partners set up Search Engine Marketing (SEM) campaigns, social media campaigns, and email campaigns; we can even help with Radio or TV, if requested.

 This is one of the most important aspects of our approach and goes beyond just the marketing element, incorporating our whole tech, customer service, and billing teams into the process.
 We approach enrollment with the idea that it’s a holistic funnel, and we analyze success based on the conversion rates from phase to phase.
-So, if we notice that only 10% of visitors advance beyond a point in the funnel we will take that phase apart from a user experience perspective and find the leak and repair it.
-Sometimes it’s as simple as rewording a Call to Action, or adding a compelling explainer video, other times it requires a major strategic analysis of the entire approach that could change the whole product presentation.
+So, if we notice that only 10% of visitors advance beyond a point in the funnel, we take that phase apart from a user experience perspective and find the leak and repair it.
+Sometimes, it’s as simple as rewording a call-to-action or adding a compelling explainer video.
+Other times, it requires a major strategic analysis of the entire approach that could change the whole product presentation.

-These represent the bulk of the work we currently support, but by no means the only projects we can or will tackle in the near future.
+The above services represent the bulk of the work we currently support, but it by no means represents the only projects we can or will tackle in the near future.
 I’m always excited to have the team working on something new and challenging.

 Ah yes, the big question.

-We provide our marketing support services as part of our partnership within limit and based on opportunity.
-Our partners usually pay for the channel advertising costs, but the design, channel expertise, and tactical consulting are all 100% included as part of our commitment to the long-term success of our clients.
+We provide our marketing support services as part of our partnership – within limits and based on opportunity.
+Our partners usually pay for the channel advertising costs, but the design, channel expertise, and tactical consulting are all included as part of our commitment to the long-term success of our clients.

-Also, while we are not a marketing agency, we take an agency approach to our marketing support.
-Our team is structured as an Agile marketing agency and comprised of marketing veterans who embrace a consultative agency approach.
-This means more listening than talking and more doing than telling others what to do, so don’t worry that you’ll be stuck in an intro to marketing class or getting ear fatigue from the latest buzzwords.
+Also, while we’re not a marketing agency, we take an agency approach to our marketing support.
+Our team is structured as an Agile marketing agency and is comprised of marketing veterans who embrace a consultative agency approach.
+This means more listening than talking and more doing than telling others what to do – so don’t worry that you’ll be stuck in an Intro to Marketing class or get ear fatigue from the latest buzzwords.

 Thank you for sticking with us to the end.
 One of the things I love about Genius Avenue is the variety of companies, products, benefits, and associations we support.
-We love learning about our partner’s businesses and customers and helping them to unlock their Sales, Enrollment, and Administration Advantage.
+We love learning about our partners’ businesses and customers and helping them unlock their sales, enrollment, and administrative advantage.
 Please feel free to reach out to me here with any questions.

-We’d love to learn about your company and the unique marketing needs of your product, association, or brokerage.
+We’d love to learn about your company and your product, association, or brokerage’s unique marketing needs.
 Start the conversation here.